 How do you find hotels where you can book room blocks?

 Couples who are hosting a smaller wedding (150 guests or fewer), likely only need to reserve room blocks at one hotel.
-Those hosting larger weddings may want to book room blocks at two or more hotels, making sure that one, if not both, is affordable for your budget-conscious guests.
-If you’re getting married at a hotel or other venue that has accommodations, talk to the venue manager about reserving a block of hotel rooms for your wedding guests—and giving those who reserve early a discount.
+Those hosting larger weddings may want to book room blocks at two or more hotels at different price points, making sure that one, if not both, is affordable for your budget-conscious guests.
+If you’re getting married at a hotel or other wedding venue that has accommodations, talk to the venue manager about reserving a block of rooms for your wedding guests—and giving those who reserve early a discounted rate.

 If you’re getting married elsewhere, look for hotels near your venue and give them a call to learn more about their pricing and room block policies—there are also online room block services that can do some of this legwork for you.
 Once you’ve narrowed down the list, you may want to visit these hotels in person to make sure the rooms and facilities are to your liking.
-There are also online room blocks services that can help connect with hotels near your venue.
+There are also online room block services, like HotelPlanner, that can help you connect with hotels near your venue and does much of the legwork for you in terms of booking room blocks.

 What’s the difference between courtesy and contracted room blocks?

 As you’re researching hotels, you might hear the terms “courtesy” and “contracted” tossed around—but what do they mean?
-Well, a courtesy room block is a group of rooms that are held for your guests for a set period of time—you may or may not have to sign a contract and you don't have to put down a deposit to reserve these rooms.
+Well, it's all about the amount of rooms you need to book.
+A courtesy room block is a group of rooms that are held for your guests for a set period of time—you may or may not have to sign a contract and you don't have to put down a deposit to reserve these rooms.
 After a predetermined cut-off date passes, the rooms will be released to the public.
 Courtesy blocks are often reserved for smaller groups of under 30 rooms.

 If you’re hoping to reserve more than 30 rooms at a single hotel for your wedding, you’ll probably end up with a contracted room block.
-This means that you’ll sign a contract and put down a deposit guaranteeing that your guests will book a certain number of rooms for a certain number of nights.
-If you fall short, you can lose your deposit and/or be charged for unbooked rooms.
+This means that you’ll sign a contract and put down a deposit guaranteeing that your family members and friends will book a certain number of rooms for a certain number of nights.
+If you fall short, you can lose your deposit and/or be charged for unbooked rooms—that's why we recommend starting with a small number of rooms, and adding more rooms if needed.

 What does all of this language in a hotel room block contract mean?

 Before signing a contract to block hotel rooms for your wedding, make sure to read the terms closely—and ask about any phrases you don’t understand.
-One of the most-used phrases in hotel room block contracts is the attrition rate.
+One of the most-used phrases in hotel room block contracts is the attrition rate or attrition clause.
 This refers to the percentage of rooms in the reserved block you’re promising to fill, usually between 70 and 90 percent.
 If you don’t fill that percentage of rooms, you’ll be charged.
 You may also see the phrase “allowable shrinkage clause” which refers to the percentage of rooms that can be left unfilled.
+Especially during the time of COVID, you'll want to find out if there are penalties for a postponement or cancellation.

 When should you block hotel rooms for a wedding?